 30 Nature-Based Practices for Deepening Well-Being

-For more Nature as Teacher practices, read “Nature as Teacher: Cultivating Mindfulness in the Natural World, 30 Nature-Based Practices for Deepening Well-Being” at the link below or feel free to download the PDF file to your device or for print:
+For more Nature as Teacher practices, read “Nature as Teacher: Cultivating Mindfulness in the Natural World, 30 Nature-Based Practices for Deepening Well-Being” at the link below.
+Feel free to print the PDF file or download it to your device.

 About the Joseph Beuys Sculpture Park